2024 has been dragging itself ...

 but things are beginning to shape up a bit for me.

-I have been accepted for placement at UQ Psychology Clinic in 2025 where I will meet my first patients - under supervision to start with.
+I have been accepted for placement at UQ Psycho-counselling clinic in 2025 where I will meet my first patients - under supervision to start with.
 We'll be attending to people from all over Australia, via co-counselling, telehealth, one-to-one sessions, psycho-counselling campus students, so this will perfect my training among a very diverse population and all sorts of presentations.

 I should be getting my accreditation as a therapist in November 2025.